 So strong is their connection that they appear to be in the same space, as if they could reach out and touch.
-In one of the most striking shots of the movie, the camera is filled with Rey and Ren’s hands before cutting in closer, to their fingertips just millimetres apart.
-Fans, critics, commentators and even Mark Hamill himself have described this moment as a sex scene and it’s easy to see why.
-It’s loaded with sexual imagery, bathed in warm romantic light and sensually shot.
+In one of the most striking shots of the movie, the screen is filled with Rey and Ren’s hands before cutting in closer, to their fingertips just millimetres apart.
+The scene is loaded with sexual imagery, bathed in warm romantic light and sensually shot.
 The viewer can almost see how the lines of their fingerprints fit together like missing pieces of the same puzzle.

-Hands are by their very nature a catalyst for the senses, able to pick up on the tiniest changes of a surface and how much pressure is needed.
+Hands are by their very nature a catalyst for the senses, able to pick up on the tiniest changes of a surface and sense how much pressure is needed to grip.
 For a Force user, hands are an even more important tool.
 Rather than being the means through which the Force flows, hands articulate that energy.
 Both Darth Vader and Luke Skywalker are able to control the force despite having mechanical arms.

 The tragedy of Anakin Skywalker is a complex and multi-faceted story, but having both hands taken from him is a cruel stroke of fate.
 Yes, Vader is “more machine now than man”, but it’s a fate worse than Obi-Wan let’s on.
 In becoming Vader, with his robotic limbs, Anakin loses his ability to touch and to feel.
 While articulating the Force is no object, his hands are now abstractions, little better than the appendages of droids.
 Had Padmé survived, he wouldn’t even have been able to touch her face or feel the soft warmth of her skin.